People

 -

-Dr Leandro Valiati - Senior Lecturer in Arts and Cultural Management
+Dr Leandro Valiati - Senior Lecturer in Creative and Cultural Industries

 Leandro started his career in Brazil as a professor and policy advisor in Creative Industries and Economy of Culture, creating and leading the most representative policy-oriented academic centre on CCIs.
 In the past years, he has been working in academic positions and as board member in policy institutions in Spain, France and the UK.
 His research interests are Culture and Socioeconomic Development, Cultural Policy and Multidimensional Impact of Arts.